It’s 3 am, and you just woke up sweating. Again.

 Eventually, you’ll end up staring at your phone until the alarm goes off, signaling yet another day you’ll be forced to perform at your peak with far too little sleep.

 Are you doomed to repeat this cycle for years to come?
 Or, are there effective methods of reducing heat while you sleep—and improving your overall quality of life?

 Here, we’ll help you learn more about excessive heat during sleep: What causes it?
 Should you speak with your doctor?
-What are some effective methods for finding relief?
+What are some effective hot sleeper solutions for finding relief?
 What do professionals recommend?

 Let’s start with the basics.

 The Science of Sleep